ElAleph25/ElAleph25/README.md

 ## About me

-I am a Mathematician.
-I currently live in Mexico City.
+I am a mathematician.
+I live in Mexico City.
 I love film photography and cinema.
 The next photo is from the movie "Fallen Angels", directed by Wong Kar Wai.

 ![Fallen Angels Movie](https://github.com/ElAleph25/ElAleph25/blob/main/fallenangels.jpg)